 In accordance with ASC 350, we do not amortize goodwill, but test it for impairment.
 We test goodwill for impairment at the reporting unit level on an annual basis as of October 1, and between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
 Under ASC 350-20-35, we have the option to choose whether we will apply a qualitative assessment first and then a quantitative assessment, if necessary, or to apply a quantitative assessment directly.
-For reporting units applying a qualitative assessment first, we start the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
+For reporting units applying a qualitative assessment first, we start the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
 Otherwise, no further testing is required.
-The quantitative impairment test of a comparison of the fair value of goodwill with its carrying value.
-For reporting units directly applying the quantitative assessment, we perform the goodwill impairment test by quantitatively comparing the fair values of those reporting units to their carrying amounts.
+The quantitative assessment, we perform the goodwill impairment test by quantitatively comparing the fair values of those reporting units to their carrying amounts.
 After performing the assessment, if the carrying amounts of the reporting units were higher than their fair value, we perform the second step of the two-step quantitative goodwill impairment test.